 Demand for agroecological food, demand for land to grow agroecological food: lets connect these!

 With a rapid increase in demand for veg box schemes in 2020 in the UK, including waiting lists growing to 6,700 people, there is a clear business case for meeting this increased demand for community-based food production.
 Alongside this there is a great need for land to set up agroecological enterprises to meet this demand- which can be met by a new generation of growers and farmers.
 For a green economic recovery, there is a clear case for the inclusion of sustainable, community-based farming that meets both the demand for agroecological food and the demands for land to grow food- let’s connect the dots!

 The kind of farming is also relevant in terms of a green economic recovery: agroecological farming approaches not only provide more jobs per acre than industrial chemical farming, they also increase public goods such as biodiversity and carbon emissions reduction, and often enable education programmes and community development initiatives.
 The multiple benefits of agroecological farming not only support access to healthy, culturally-appropriate foods they also support council targets on climate change, education and community access to green space.

-Agroecological growing often integrates education and skills development alongside other public goods Credit: Sydenham garden
+Agroecological growing often integrates education and skills development alongside other public goods Credit: Sydenham Garden, south east London

 Peri-urban farming as part of a green economic recovery